opinion

 Train your staff to present this technology in an accessible and engaging way, and never miss an opportunity to invite a sextech brand representative to conduct in-person or virtual training.
 Training sessions can be followed by sales incentives, such as a SPIFF, or by an online quiz that helps your team refresh and test their product knowledge.

-For the brand, this is a key element for a successful product launch.
+For the manufacturer, this is a key element for a successful product launch.
 For your store, it will help prepare sales staff to ask your customers the right questions about their needs and desires, and to demonstrate how these toys can seamlessly integrate into their erotic lives.
 After all, those are our main responsibilities as sexual wellness professionals.

 Create educational blog posts that make the latest sextech innovations more approachable.
 You can also reach out to manufacturers for ready-to-publish content or ideas.

 If you're selling online, request banners, email blasts and other digital assets to introduce sextech to your audience.
-For brick-and-mortar stores, designate a dedicated section for sextech and Bluetooth-enabled toys.
+For brick-and-mortar stores, designate a section for sextech and Bluetooth-enabled toys.
 A single interactive toy can easily get lost on a wall filled with traditional devices, so this kind of focused display makes a difference.

 Building a community around your store is a proven method to generate loyalty and repeat business.
-Hosting in-store events and sextech workshops is a great way for retailers to normalize conversations around the category, showcase new tech and ultimately increase sales and customer engagement.
+Hosting in-store events and sextech workshops is also a great way for retailers to normalize conversations around the category, showcase new tech and ultimately increase sales and customer engagement.

 Kate Kozlova is the U.S. Sales Manager for Kiiroo and a seasoned sex educator, known as InBedWithKate on YouTube.
 With over a decade of experience in adult retail and manufacturing, she is a certified device specialist and a public information sexologist (certified by the American Board of Sexology).